Certified Neural Approximations of Nonlinear Dynamics: Certification of epsilon -closeness

 The choice of partitioning will be discussed in more detail in the following section.
 For now, let us introduce the local first-order Taylor expansion, including an error bound. \begin{proposition}[Certified first-order Taylor Expansion] Let \( f : \mathbb{R}^n \to \mathbb{R}^m \) be a continuously differentiable function, and let \( \mathcal{H}_{\delta}(c) \) be a hyperrectangle centered at \( c \in \mathbb{R}^n \) with radius \( \delta \).
 Then, there exists a hyperrectangle \( \mathcal{R} \subseteq \mathbb{R}^m \) such that for all \( x \in \mathcal{H}_{\delta}(c) \), the following relation holds:

-where \( \oplus \) denotes the Minkowski sum. \end{proposition} Computing \( \mathcal{R} \) can be done efficiently when \( f \) is twice continuously differentiable using the Lagrange error bound (see Appendix~\ref{app:taylor_smooth} for details).
+where \( \oplus \) denotes the Minkowski sum and $J_f(c)$ is the Jacobian of $f$ evaluated at $c$. \end{proposition} Computing \( \mathcal{R} \) can be done efficiently when \( f \) is twice continuously differentiable using the Lagrange error bound (see Appendix~\ref{app:taylor_smooth} for details).
 The proof follows directly from Taylor’s theorem for multivariate functions, along with the Lagrange error bound for higher-order terms~\citep{Joldes2011}.
 For the remainder of the paper, we use the subscript indices \( i \in \{1, \ldots, n\} \) when referring to the input dimensions of the function or the neural network, and \( j \in \{1, \ldots, m\} \) when referring to the output dimensions.
 The first-order Taylor expansion in Proposition~\ref{prop:cert_taylor_expansion} provides the following sufficient condition for a valid neural abstraction.

 \begin{theorem} Let \( f : \mathbb{R}^n \to \mathbb{R}^m \), \( \mathrm{N} : \mathbb{R}^n \to \mathbb{R}^m \), and let \( \mathcal{H}_\delta(c) \subset \mathbb{R}^n \) be a hyperrectangle centered at \( c \) with radius \( \delta \).
-Let \(f(c) + \nabla f(c)(x - c) \oplus \mathcal{R}\) be a certified Taylor expansion for $f$ in $\mathcal{H}_\delta(c)$.
+Let \(f(c) + J_f(c)(x - c) \oplus \mathcal{R}\) be a certified Taylor expansion for $f$ in $\mathcal{H}_\delta(c)$.
 If for each output dimension \( j \in \{1, \ldots, m\} \), there does not exist a state \( x \) such that either of the following inequalities is satisfied: